 With everything that has been happening in the world many of my clients are reporting a general unhappiness with their life.
-Not only do they feel disconnected from friends and family thanks to all the months sheltering in place.
-They feel disconnected with their own souls.
-I’ll admit I’ve been feeling some general malaise, too.
+Not only do they feel disconnected from friends and family, They feel disconnected with their own souls.
+I’ll admit I’ve been feeling some general malaise, too with all the stressful news.
 And then I stumbled upon an “old friend” and realized it’s a guaranteed way to feel better about yourself: go for a walk.

 Here’s nine reasons why going for a walk can help you feel better about yourself and your life.

 One – Walking requires no equipment except a decent pair of shoes.